 Early in the 20th century, as test pilots began flying higher than Mount Everest, they had to defend themselves against temperatures as low as minus-80 degrees Fahrenheit.
 To survive the frigid blast, aviators wore leather hoods, and they insulated their eyes with fur-lined goggles.
 To lift those goggles for even an instant was to risk death.

 The First World War was the first major military conflict to see the utilization of aircraft in both reconnaissance and attack missions.
 As United States aircraft took to the sky, pilots were naturally afflicted by the intense sun at higher altitudes.
 Combat pilots would often have to land with exhausted and strained eyes after flights with no eye protection.
 To remediate this issue, The Army Air Corp contracted a project to optics manufacturer Bausch & Lomb with the aim to have sun blocking glasses for all of their pilots.

 By the late 1930s, aviators became a luxury item for sportsmen who needed their vision protected hunting or fishing.
-However, it would be World War II when the aviator really became the iconic fashion statement it is today.
+However, it would be World War II when the aviator really became the iconic fashion statement.
 Throughout the conflict, thousands of aviation personnel would receive their own aviators.
 Aviators became a well-known style of sunglasses when General Douglas MacArthur landed on a beach in the Philippines in World War II and newspaper photographers snapped several pictures of him wearing them that became a lasting image of the Second World War.